metalcarratt/ministry/current_words.md

 - He wants access to the depths of our being
 - there is an abyss deep in our being. when you wake up in the morning and many thoughts come ask the Lord, is this thought from You?
 - He wants to reach tbe depths of our soul, beyond what we even know. if we give the Lord the ground, the access, the opportunity, the free way to move and act, death and hades will be under His control
-- Christ has the keys, the authority, of death and Hades
+- Christ has the keys, the authority, of death and Hades. he is not afraid of death and hades. he has the keys.